ConductorOne/baton-bitbucket-datacenter/README.md

 # Prerequisites

-To work with the connector, you can choose from multiple authentication methods.
-You can either use an application password with login username and generated password, an API access token, or a consumer key and secret for oauth flow.
+To work with the connector, you can use basic authentication, with a username and password.

 Each one of these methods are configurable with permissions (Read, Write, Admin) to access the Bitbucket API.
 The permissions required for this connector are:
 - Read: `Group`, `User`, `Project`, `Repository`